 The Jewish American and Holocaust Literature Association (JAHLIT) is a subsidiary of the American Literature Association, comprised of an international body of scholars of Jewish American and Holocaust literature.

-Dr. Ezra Cappell, University of Texas at El Paso, and Dr. Holli Levitsky, Loyola Marymount University in Los Angeles, are Co-Directors of the Annual Symposium which takes place at The Betsy-South Beach.
+Dr. Holli Levitsky, Loyola Marymount University in Los Angeles, is Director of the Annual Symposium; Monica Osborne, PhD is Co-Director.
 Alan Berger, Gloria Cronin, and Dan Walden, are the founders of JAHLIT.
-50+ scholars will attend the 2017 annual symposium, in what is JAHLIT’s 23rd Anniversary year.
+50+ scholars will attend the annual symposium, in what is JAHLIT’s 25th Anniversary year.
+The Betsy - South Beach is a proud host, sponsor and supporter of the Symposium.

 Public Programs are offered free of charge to the regional South Florida community, during JAHLIT's annual conference in Miami Beach, with underwriting and support from The Betsy-South Beach and PG Family Foundation.